 No person shall sunbathe, swim, or bathe in the nude in any park.

-No person shall, with the intent to annoy or insult another, or in a manner likely to annoy or insult another, do any of the following acts:

-Use obscene language or make an obscene gesture: or direct indecent, abusive, or threatening language to any other person or persons when such words tend to inflict injury or incite a breach of the peace.
+No person shall use obscene language or make an obscene gesture: or direct indecent, abusive, or threatening language to any other person or persons when such words tend to inflict injury or incite a breach of the peace.

 No person shall make any unreasonable or excessive noise or disturbance, or create a breach of the peace or do any act tending to create a breach of the peace.